eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 applications, aka. single-page-applications (SPAs).
 OIDC will be implemented using authorization code flow with the backend-for-frontend (BFF) pattern.
-This means, that for improved security, the OIDc functionality is handled server-side in close collaboration with the SPA.
+This means, that for improved security, the OIDC functionality is handled server-side in close collaboration with the SPA.

 The architecture is illustrated below.
 The API (white box in lower